 Step 2

-Finding and removing other malicious files (5 steps)
+Find and remove other malicious files (5 steps)

-Identifying malicious files can be tricky and can take several hours.
+Identifying malicious files can be tricky and time-consuming.
 Take your time when checking your files.
 If you haven't yet, this is a good time to back up the files on your site.
 Do a Google search for "back up site" and the name of your CMS to find instructions on how to back up your site.

 Step 1

 If you use a CMS, reinstall all the core (default) files that come in the default distribution of your CMS, as well as anything you may have added (such as themes, modules, plugins).
 This helps ensure that these files are clear of hacked content.
-You can do a Google search for "reinstall" and your CMS name to find instructions on the reinstallation process.
+You can do a Google search for "reinstall" and your CMS name to find reinstallation instructions.
 If you have any plugins, modules, extensions, or themes, make sure to reinstall those as well.

 Step 2

-Now you need to look for any other malicious or compromised files left.
+Now you need to look for any remaining malicious or compromised files.
 This is the most difficult and time-consuming part of the process, but after this you're almost done!

 <title>{keyword}</title>